-Paul’s practice is focused on defending general contractors, real estate developers and specialty subcontractors in construction defect related litigation in both Oregon and Washington.
-Paul has over 25 years experience in general litigation and appellate work, with the last 18 years devoted to construction defect litigation.
-He has gained significant expertise in defending design professionals in malpractice claims and defending builders against property owners in construction related claims.
+Paul’s practice is focused on defending general contractors, real estate developers, and specialty subcontractors in construction defect related litigation in both Oregon and Washington.

-Prior to joining Smith Freed Eberhard, Paul worked for several years at a general practice firm where he focused on a wide range of civil litigation both at the trial and appellate level and criminal defense.
-Paul has experience in all phases of pre-trial practice, trial practice and appellate work.
+Prior to joining Smith Freed Eberhard, Paul worked for several years as a general litigator focusing on criminal defense as well as a wide range of civil litigation both at the trial and appellate level.
+Paul has extensive experience in all phases of litigation including pre-trial practice, trial practice, and appellate work.

-Paul successfully appealed a fire loss case based on improper jury instruction as the measure of damages for injury to real property resulting in reversal of a large award.
-He also successfully appealed litigation surrounding interpretation and application of Washington’s Notice of Construction Defect Statute.
-Paul has defended numerous dispositive motions in relation to interpretation of the “Economic Loss Rule” in Oregon.
+Paul successfully appealed a fire loss case based on an improper jury instruction, which resulted in the reversal of a large award.
+He has also successfully appealed litigation surrounding interpretation and application of Washington’s Notice of Construction Defect Statute.
+Paul has defended numerous dispositive motions in relation to the interpretation of the “Economic Loss Rule” in Oregon.

 With a passion for all things construction, Paul enjoys regularly giving presentations to construction professionals on legislative updates and case law affecting the Oregon and Washington construction industry.